All Episodes

-Valerie Jarrett just said that well, she never received, never has received an email from Hillary, and she doesn't know anybody in the White House who has.
+Valerie Jarrett just said that, well, she never received, never has received an email from Hillary, and she doesn't know anybody in the White House who has.

 Right.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

 It's open line Friday.

-You're gonna call her a liar?
+You're going to call her a liar?

 I mean, they're denying everything.